 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide will be at 5:25 am and the next high tide at 5:25 pm.
-The only low tide of the day will be at 11:15 am.
+In the high tide and low tide chart, we can see that the first low tide was at 3:40 am and the next low tide at 3:55 pm.
+The first high tide was at 9:55 am and the next high tide will be at 10:15 pm.

-The lunar phase is a Waning Crescent.
-Today we will have 12 hours and 3 minutes of sun.
-The solar transit will be at 11:44 am and the length of time the moon will be visible will be 11 hours and 12 minutes.
+The lunar phase is a Waning Gibbous.
+Today we had 11 hours and 26 minutes of sun.
+The solar transit was at 11:50 am and the length of time the moon will be visible will be 11 hours and 11 minutes.

-The tidal coefficient today is 64 (average).
-At noon the tidal coefficient increases to 69 to end the day with a tidal coefficient of 73.
-The tide heights today are 1.2 m, 0.5 m and 1.4 m.
+The tidal coefficient today is 104.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient drops to 97 to end the day with a tidal coefficient of 91.
+The tide heights today are 0.1 m, 1.6 m, 0.2 m and 1.6 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Forster which is of 1.9 m and a minimum height of 0.1 m.

-The solunar fishing calendar in Forster tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Forster tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are: